SpraxDev/TS-Template/README.md

 You might need to make additional adjustments to my `tsconfig.json` as I might be overwriting some settings that are suboptimal for other version of node.
 If you are not sure, stick to the configuration provided by `@tsconfig`'s configuration.

+## License
+This repository contains a `LICENSE`-file, but it is part of the template.
+The template itself is not licensed by me! **If you use this template, just pick the license you prefer**.